piranhacloud/piranha/blog/2021/20210128_Modular_applications_with_JPMS.md

 ## Notes
  - Your libraries will be promoted to automatic modules unless they have split packages, otherwise, they will be part of the unnamed module.
- - You can use the following properties to change the behavior of the layer: `cloud.piranha.modular.add-reads`, `cloud.piranha.modular.add-exports` and `cloud.piranha.modular.add-opens`;
+ - You can use the following properties to change the behavior of the layer: `cloud.piranha.modular.add-reads`, `cloud.piranha.modular.add-exports` and `cloud.piranha.modular.add-opens`.